 As our client you can be confident that each plant health care program is designed with your priorities in mind.
 Whether you prefer something completely organic - or tend to lean toward a more traditional approach - our team will offer the best solutions to meet your needs.
 All clients' properties are evaluated during the course of the season and recommendations are made as necessary, and with our renewal process at the start of each new year.
-For those who want an escalated level of attention, our customized THRIVE program is designed to offer V.I.P. service by scheduling regular visits to your property.
-This allows our certified plant health care technicians to effectively monitor progress and quickly address any challenges.
+For those who want an escalated level of attention, our customized THRIVE program is designed to offer V.I.P. service by scheduling regular monitoring visits to your property.
+This allows our certified plant health care technicians to quickly address any challenges before they escalate.
 We are always happy respond to any request to visit your property and discuss any questions you have about your current program.

 As the grounding element of your outdoor living space, a well crafted hardscape looks as though it was created by nature.
 Whether you enjoy a modern, clean look or rustic elements covered with centuries of character, we will bring your perfect landscape to life.
 Our stone artists have earned multiple awards for their work in the New England area.

 Structural pruning is a technique that reduces the mass within the tree, in order to create strength and resiliency.

 When taking this approach, the limbs are pruned back to smaller, secondary limbs, which are large enough to continue growing from where the reduction cuts were made.
 The tree’s important growth hormones are then redistributed to encourage growth and foliar mass in other areas of the tree.
 Over time, the remaining portion of the formerly long limbs put on girth and therefore add stability.
 Because of the reduced weight, surface area and leverage, the shortened limbs are also less prone to “wind whipping” and structural failure in the event of heavy wet snow or rain.